narteyr/POS-Tagger/README.md

 We/PRO should/MOD watch/V the/DET dog/N work/V in/P a/DET cave/N ./.
 ```

+##Results
+-Achieved 95.6% accuracy in identifying POST taggers with 34792 correct and 1602 incorrect words

 ## Authors
 - **Richmond Nartey Tettey** (03/27/2025)
 - **Samuel Jin** (03/27/2025)